 Miles Standish is an accomplished portrait photographer and the creator and director of Photodrama ®, a unique photo-media methodology integrating portrait photography with executive leadership, professional and personal development.
 Miles has delivered Photodrama to a wide range of senior executives and leaders from industry and government, including leaders in law, medicine, financial services, sport, construction and the public service.

 Miles trained at the highly-regarded fine art photography course at Prahran College (now Victorian College of the Arts) in the mid-1980s.
 He has been a finalist in both the National Photographic Portrait Prize and the Head On Portrait Prize.

 Miles is also a practising commercial lawyer, currently working for National Australia Bank as Special Counsel, Wealth Technology & Commercial.
 During his legal career, Miles has worked at Mallesons Stephen Jaques (now King & Wood Mallesons), Telstra, NAB and, from 2010 to 2017, was the principal of Standish Legal, a boutique legal practice providing legal services to creative professionals.

-Emily Ainsworth is an arts law student at the University of Sydney.
-Within her arts degree, she majors in Government and International relations, but also has a passion for history and philosophy.
-In addition to writing for Lifetimes in Law, she is a ward clerk at the Royal North Shore Hospital, tutors English to senior high school students and does project based work for a leadership consultancy company.
+Emily Ainsworth is a Dalyell Scholar studying Arts & Law at the University of Sydney.
+In addition to writing for Lifetimes in Law, Emily is a resident of The Women's College, works as a paralegal for Dive Lawyers & Notaries and is a ward clerk at the Royal North Shore Hospital.
 More broadly, Emily has a passion for performing arts, and in 2014 she took a year off school to do fulltime classical ballet which included training with the Paris Opera Ballet school.

 Copyright Doraisamy, Field, Standish and Ainsworth 2016-2019